soumyadutta-cse/soumyadutta-cse.github.io/_pages/research.md

 <!-- <h2> Want to join our group? </h2> -->

 <p>
 <span style="color:Chocolate"><b>
-** We are always looking for motivated students with excellent programming skills.
+** We are looking for motivated students (Ph.D., M.S., M.Tech.) with excellent programming skills to work with us.
 To know more about the open positions in our group, please <a href='../openings'>click here</a> or check the Openings page for more details.
 Currently, we do not have openings for B.Tech. students.
 If new positions open up, this will be updated accordingly.</b> **
 </span>
 </p>